Twelve Days of Christmas

 What is the greatest risk you’ve taken this year – physically, financially, socially, spiritually?

-Christmas traditions are points of connection with the ones we love, the values we hold dear, and the generosity we hope to share.
+Christmas traditions are points of connection with the ones we love.
+They support values we hold dear, and the generosity we hope to share.
 If you’re interested in exploring the “Why do we do that?” of everything from bells to baubles to Hanukkah, check out The History of Christmas.
 You’ll find fascinating tidbits of info there!
 For example, did you know,

 “The world’s longest Christmas cracker measured 63.1m (207ft) long and 4m (13ft) in diameter and was made by the parents of children at Ley Hill School and Pre-School, Chesham, Buckinghamshire, UK on 20 December 2001.
 Now that would be one big bang!”

-Here’s to your Christmas traditions enriching your holiday.
-From each of our team here at DAC, we wish you and yours comfort, joy, and excellent health through this holiday season and on into the year ahead!
+May your Christmas traditions enrich your holiday.
+From each of our team here at DAC, we wish you and yours comfort and joy!
+Here’s to excellent health through this holiday season and on into the year ahead!